 There’s also a headphones output with gain input, stereo line outputs on RCA phono so you can connect it to home speakers and it’s powered via USB so you don’t need any extra cables.

-You also get a full suite of recording software and plug ins included such as Ableton Live Lite and access to the Focusrite Plug-In Collective.
+You also get a full suite of recording software and plug ins included such as Ableton Live Lite and Pro Tools First Focusrite Creative Pack and access to the Focusrite Plug-In Collective.

 7. Orange OMEC Teleport Audio Interface - £89.95